Seth Moulton ends presidential campaign

 For Moulton, the campaign had presented an opportunity to raise his profile a little bit, create a larger network of donors and — his allies clearly hope — put himself in position to possibly join the administration if a Democrat wins the presidency.

-"We have been challenging Donald Trump where he’s weakest — as commander-in-chief — and showing this country that Democrats are the party of making America strong overseas and safe here at home," Moulton plans to say of his campaign.
+"We have been challenging Donald Trump where he’s weakest — as commander-in-chief — and showing this country that Democrats are the party of making America strong overseas and safe here at home," Moulton said of his campaign.

-He will also highlight his efforts to bring attention to the mental health needs of veterans, which grew out of his battles with post-traumatic stress.

-"For the first time in my life, I talked publicly about dealing with post-traumatic stress from my four combat tours in Iraq," he is expected to say.
+"For the first time in my life, I talked publicly about dealing with post-traumatic stress from my four combat tours in Iraq," he said.
 "And our team put forward a plan that will end the stigma around mental health — the same stigma that kept me silent for so long, and that kept every presidential candidate before me from talking about mental health struggles themselves."